-- does business in California; - collects consumers' personal information (or on whose behalf such information is collected); - alone, or jointly with others, determines the purposes and means of the processing of consumers' personal information; and - satisfies certain revenue thresholds or collects the personal information of 50,000 or more consumers, households or devices.
+- · does business in California; - collects consumers' personal information (or on whose behalf such information is collected): - alone, or jointly with others, determines the purposes and means of the processing of consumers' personal information; and - satisfies certain revenue thresholds or collects the personal information of 50.000 or more consumers, households or devices.

-The CCPA defines 'personal information' broadly and contains provisions granting California consumers certain rights with respect to their personal information.
-This new legislation in California has helped set the stage for a number of similar proposed laws currently pending in various state legislatures across the US, as well as a possible federal data privacy law.
+The CCPA defines 'personal information' broadly and contains provisions granting California consumers certain rights concerning their personal information.
+This new legislation in California has helped set the stage for several similar proposed laws currently pending in various state legislatures across the United States, as well as a possible federal data privacy law.